-This is a basic overview of the kenaf fiber industry.
+Following is a basic overview of the kenaf fiber industry.
 Every successful industry is made up of various partners playing their part.
-No matter what part you decide to play in the kenaf fiber industry you will at least need to have an overview of the other players involved with fibers.
+No matter what part you decide to play in the kenaf fiber industry you will at least need to have an overview of the other partners involved in the textile and fiber markets.

 This is a mobile fuel decorticator used to separate fiber from wood core from fresh harvested kenaf stalks.